Naoray/laravel-github-monolog/README.md

 GITHUB_TOKEN=your-github-personal-access-token
 ```

+You can use the `github` log channel as your default `LOG_CHANNEL` or add it as part of your stack in `LOG_STACK`.

 ### Getting a GitHub Token

 To obtain a Personal Access Token:

 1. Go to [Generate a new token](https://github.com/settings/tokens/new?description=Laravel%20GitHub%20Issue%20Logger&scopes=repo) (this link pre-selects the required scopes)
-2. Review the pre-selected scopes (you should see `repo` checked)
+2. Review the pre-selected scopes (the `repo` scope should be checked)
 3. Click "Generate token"
-4. Copy the token immediately (you won't be able to see it again!)
+4. Copy the token immediately (you won't be able to access it again after leaving the page)
 5. Add it to your `.env` file as `GITHUB_TOKEN`

-> **Note**: The token needs the `repo` scope to create issues in both public and private repositories.
+> **Note**: The token requires the `repo` scope to create issues in both public and private repositories.

 ## Usage

+Whenever an exception is thrown it will be logged as an issue to your repository.

-Use it like any other Laravel logging channel:
+You can also use it like any other Laravel logging channel:

 ```php
 // Single channel